 if you are using the printing option in a classic report, the items must be page items with the prefix P<pageId>.

 Configuration of the mail server

 Before you can send an email from the J4L FOP server you must configure the mail server information.
-If you are using J4L FOP server running on Tomcat you must edit the following file:
+If you are using J4L FOP server running you must edit the following file:

 in this file you will find these parameters:

 If your email server requires no authentication, you just need to